shmakovpn/django_ocr_server/README.rst

 Django-ocr-server saves the result in the database.
-To prevent repeated recognition of the same file, it also saves the hash sum of the downloaded file.
+To prevent repeated recognition of the same file, it also saves the hash sum of the uploaded file.
 Therefore, when reloading an already existing file, the result returns immediately, bypassing the recognition process, which significantly reduces the load on the server.